-It can be tricky trying to keep your children safe online, but our guide will help you keep control over what they can and can't do on their Android kit.
-This works just as well for your own kit too, if you let your children use that.
+It's a headache for most parents trying to keep kids safe online, but our guide will help you keep control over what they can and can't do on their Android kit.
+This'll work on your kit, too, if you let your children use it.

-Phones and tablets running Android 4.2 or newer can have extra user accounts.
-Set up the kit with your own account first, then add another for your child to use (which you can control).
-They'll be able to have their own wallpaper and apps without changing how the kit works for you.
+Phones and tablets running Android 4.2 (or newer) can have extra user accounts.
+Set up your phone with your own account first, then add one for your child to use - which you can control.
+They'll be able to have their own wallpaper and apps without changing how the phone works for you.

 Swipe down from the top of the screen.

-Tap the user account to switch to it.
+Tap a user account to switch to it.

 There are a few things you can do to make sure anything your child sees, and downloads, is age appropriate.
-You can also stop them from downloading chargeable apps and running up unexpected bills.
+You can also stop them from downloading paid-for apps and buying in-app purchases.

 Choose what content your child can download from the Play Store by setting up parental controls in their user account.